Why wild horses couldn’t drag me back to Coachella

 I blinked the dust out of my eyes and realised this was no mirage.
 For some arcane, inexplicable reason the road had been divided into two sections and I was now faced with either selling a kidney to pay for another rickshaw ride, or joining the luckless masses blistering their feet as they trudged joylessly through the dirt.
 I weighed my options and came to an easy decision: I never wanted to see this blighted hellscape of a festival ever again.

-Coachella has a reputation as one of the world’s great parties, but in my experience, it’s a weekend you’ll spend mostly sitting in traffic and paying obscene amounts of money to end up thoroughly underwhelmed.
+Coachella – back today for two more sun-dappled weekends – has a reputation as one of the world’s great parties, but in my experience, it’s a festival you’ll spend mostly sitting in traffic and paying obscene amounts of money to end up thoroughly underwhelmed.
 Still, I admit there was a time when I was desperate for a ticket – despite the $400 (£320) price tag (accommodation not included).
-From a faraway British vantage point, Coachella looks pretty good.
+From a faraway vantage point, Coachella looks pretty good.
 Beautiful people partying under palm trees as some of the world’s most talented musicians take the stage?
 Where do I sign up?

 My first Coachella was 2013, a cursed year perhaps best remembered for insouciant French rockers Phoenix making the ill-advised decision to invite not-yet-convicted sex criminal R Kelly to join their headline set.
 I left home wide-eyed and in search of a California dream.
 I came back sunburnt, exhausted and with a newfound appreciation of just how good we have it in the UK when it comes to festivals.
 There’s a certain je ne sais quoi to partying all night in British fields that Coachella just can’t replicate.

-I grew up a regular at Reading Festival, where crowds of feral youths regularly transformed the campsites into Lord of the Flies – if Jack, Ralph and Piggy had been really into indie sleaze.
+Although I’m now an LA local, I grew up in England, raised amid the chaos of Reading Festival, where crowds of feral youths regularly transformed the campsites into Lord of the Flies – if Jack, Ralph and Piggy had been really into indie sleaze.
 Soon after, I graduated to Glastonbury, which remains to me the Platonic ideal of a music festival experience.
 It’s another world, an altered state you submerge yourself in for a long weekend.

 Regulars, however, will know all too well that there is one recurring grievance.
 At some point in the night, once the headline acts have played their final note, some 200,000 people will try to move en masse to the after-hours party in the South East Corner, an underground rave area sometimes dubbed the festival’s “naughty corner”.
 This creates an immense and lengthy crush, think the tube during rush hour but a thousand times worse.